 The BIBM user interface isn't as pretty as that provided by some other products and the products require a little more skill to install, but they have the advantage of working very reliably.
 See links listed here for details about how to install and use these tools.

 PARTITIONS: As mentioned above, you can partition your hard drive to make doing a full system backup easier.
-I have one partition for the Windows operating system and several other partitions for data of various types -- music, pictures, programming development, large archived documents, etc. I do a full back up of the Windows partition to an external hard drive about every three or four weeks -- more often if changes merit.
+On some of my PCs I have one partition for the Windows operating system and several other partitions for data of various types -- music, pictures, programming development, large archived documents, etc. I do a full back up of the Windows partition to an external hard drive about every three or four weeks -- more often if changes merit.
 I back up the other partitions when needed, depending on the amount of change activity on them.

 There are some simple things you can do to maintain your system, using just tools already available in Windows: